 Planning application public consultation requirements in the UK

-The statutory planning application public consultation requirements are contained within several Acts of Parliament across all nations of the UK (England, Wales, Scotland, Northern Ireland).
-Public consultation requirements typically apply to developments that exceed a specific size in floor space delivered or the area built on.
+The statutory public consultation requirements for planning applications are outlined in several Acts of Parliament across all UK nations (England, Wales, Scotland, Northern Ireland).
+These requirements generally apply to developments exceeding specific thresholds in floor space or built area.

-Here’s a quick summary of the varying requirements for community engagement on planning applications in England, Scotland, Wales, and Northern Ireland.
+Below is a brief summary of the varying requirements for community engagement in planning applications across England, Scotland, Wales, and Northern Ireland.

 England - public consultation requirements